hhenson/hgraph/docs_md/debug/inspector.md

 Operating inspector
 ===================

-- Click + to expend an element of the graph, it could be a node, graph, input, output, or a value like dict.
+- Click + to expand an element of the graph, it could be a node, graph, input, output, or a value like dict.
 - Click - to collapse an element of the graph
-- Double click on a name to expend/collapse
+- Double-click on a name to expand/collapse
 - Ctrl-click an input value to navigate to the output it is getting its value from
 - Ctrl-click an REF output value to navigate to the output that the reference points to
+- Double-click on a Frame XxY value to open the frame in a new window (the new window is static i.e. does not update)
 - Click on an item to select it (it will highlight)
 - Hitting enter expands/collapses the selected item
+- Typing '?' will open a search box at the top of the grid, type the name of the item you are looking for in the items already shown in the grid.
+THe search string will be highlighted in the items that match.
+Use the Up and Down arrows to jump between the matching items and Enter/Escape to close the search
-- Typing '?' or '/' will open a search box over the selected item, type the name of the item you are looking for and hit Enter to keep them shown, Esc to close the search box
+- Typing '/' when there is a highlighted item in the grid will open a search box over the selected item, allowing you to search for items that are not shown on the grid that are children of the selected item up to 3 level deep.
+Type the name of the item you are looking for and hit Enter to keep them shown, Esc to close the search box.
+THis type of search only shows the first 10 items to avoid blocking the graph too long, narrow down the search string if the item you are looking for it not shown

 Graph performance table